cici-xingyu-zheng/dream-mixture-prediction/README.md

-# Team Tamarin: olfectory mixture prediction
+# Team Tamarin: Olfectory Mixture Prediction

 This repo is used to reproduce the submitted result of team Tamarin for:
 - [DREAM Olfactory Mixtures Prediction Challenge](https://www.synapse.org/Synapse:syn53470621/wiki/627282)